hanjiung/hanjiung/README.md

 --!>

-- 🌱 I’m currently learning computer sience(security)
+- 🌱 I’m currently learning computer sience(security).

 - 📫 interested in app development and artificial intelligence.
 <!--
 - 👯 I’m looking to collaborate on ...